Midnight Mass: Roman Catholicism

+Cardinal Jose Advincula enthrones the Infant Jesus at the Manila Cathedral sanctuary at the beginning of a Roman Catholic midnight Mass.

-The Roman liturgy for the Midnight mass starts with an overview of salvation history, the Proclamation of the Birth of Christ.
+The Roman liturgy for the Midnight Mass starts with an overview of salvation history, the Proclamation of the Birth of Christ.

-Roman Catholics have traditionally celebrated Midnight Mass with church services beginning at midnight.
-Since 2009 the Vatican has conducted a liturgically similar Christmas Eve Mass earlier in the day, first at 10:00 pm, designated a Mass during the Night, then subsequently earlier in the evening.
+Roman Catholics have traditionally celebrated Midnight Mass with church services beginning at midnight, although the Mass itself is officially called Missa in nocte (Ad Missam in nocte) or Mass during the Night in English and need not start at midnight, as has been the case in the Vatican since 2009, first at 10:00 pm, then subsequently earlier in the evening.

 In Splendoribus Sanctorum is used for the Communion chant during traditional Catholic midnight mass.

 Lutheranism

 Lutherans often observe Midnight Mass in addition to Christmas Vespers and Matins.
 In his famous work, Cérémonies et coutumes religieuses de tous les peuples du monde, Bernard Picart describes the Lutheran Midnight Mass:

 In some Lutheran Countries, the People go to Church on the Night of the Nativity of our Blessed Saviour with lighted Candles, or Wax-Tapers in their Hands.
 The Faithful who are met together in the Church, spend the whole Night there in singing, and saying their Prayers by the Light of them.
 Sometimes they burn such a large Quantity of Incense, that the Smoke thereof ascends in the Form of a Whirlwind, and their Devotees may properly enough be said to be wrapt up in it.